 - Your team members seem to lack commitment or motivation

-What do you think leads to great teams?
-Reply in the comments below!
+What team behaviours do you think leads to great teams?
+Tell your stories in the comments below!

 Alternatively, if you would like to ask a question or need some help on this topic, you can send me a private message through my contact page.